 Welcome, and thank you for visiting Sam Hargreaves Acupuncturist.

 My name is Sam Hargreaves (MBAA DipAc BSc) I am a professional acupuncturist with over 14 years experience in treating a wide range of health conditions.
-My clinics are located in Okehampton, covering the areas of South Zeal, Sticklepath, Winkleigh, North Tawton, North Dartmorr and West Devon.
+My Okehampton acupuncture clinic covers the areas of South Zeal, Sticklepath, Winkleigh, North Tawton, North Dartmorr and West Devon.
 And my Teignmouth acupuncture clinic covers the areas of Dawlish, Kingsteignton and Newton Abbot.

 I focus on relieving symptoms quickly and integrating emotional, stress, psychological and lifestyle triggers that are affecting your health.

 I work with people from all walks of life and backgrounds, coming to me with a diverse range of problems.
 I've undertaken 3 years full time training at the Northern College of Acupuncture.
 I am a member of the British Acupuncture Association and I regularly hone and update my knowledge and skills with continuing professional development (CPD).

 Whether you have depression, IBS or back pain.
 Making the decision to see an acupuncturist can be a life changing step to take for your health.
 Please read on to find out more about how I could help you.

 Acupuncture therapy and Chinese Medicine has a documented history of 2500 years and is thought to be over 4000 years old.
 Acupuncture has a holistic view of health, looking at diet, lifestyle, exercise and focuses on both your presenting symptom and the underlying causes.
 Over time it’s been refined into a clear and precise treatment modality.
 In recent decades it has gained international recognition as a valid treatment that can affect many health issues.